What is CAPI (Conversion API)?

 localStorage.getItem('grow_gclid') || '';

-Store GCLID in Your Database
+</script>Step 1d: Store GCLID in Your Database

--- Database schema addition
+-- Database schema additions

 ALTER TABLE orders ADD COLUMN gclid VARCHAR(255);